google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 This is technically an incorrect usage of ffmpeg.
-In addition to the output I care about, I'll see an error message.
+In addition to the output I care about, I'll see an error message, as shown in the example below.

     Input #0, mov,mp4,m4a,3gp,3g2,mj2, from 'glocken.mp4':
       Metadata: